 Texture pack locations:

+If you need further assistance with your Linden Home, please contact our Support team for help.
 As a premium account holder, you're eligible for live chat and ticket support from the Support Portal.
 If you need support for your Linden Home:

 - Go to the Support Portal and choose Submit a Support Case.